Ordr Recognized in Gartner Market Guide for CPS Protection Platform Read more here!

 There are a number of use cases for cyber asset and attack surface management for security teams:

-• Asset management – provide granular visibility across all IT, Internet of Things (IoT) and operational technology (OT) assets, including detailed information about device type, manufacturer, OS version, vulnerabilities.
+• Asset management – provide granular visibility across all devices (IT, Internet of Things (IoT) and operational technology (OT) assets), installed applications, SaaS and cloud workloads including detailed information about device type, manufacturer, OS version, vulnerabilities.

 • Security gaps – identify security gaps across the network, for example, assets that should have a security endpoint agent but do not or assets that are running outdated operating systems.

 • IT governance – identify shadow IT devices or assets that should not be on the network, such as gaming devices.
-Ordr goes a step further and can compare what assets we see on the network versus what is actually in the CMDB or vice versa.
+Ordr goes a step further and can help with asset reconciliation, for example, comparing what assets we see on the network versus what is actually in the CMDB or vice versa.
 We can also identify devices that we discover on the network or are missing on the network in the last 24 hours.

 These use cases are all fundamental CAASM use cases.
 But, they are just scratching the surface of what’s possible with Ordr.
+Enterprise security teams deploying Ordr can also expand to deep behavioral intelligence, threat detection and segmentation for mission-critical IoT and OT assets.
 Because Ordr also maps communications flows for every asset, we can also support the following use cases:

 • Baseline flows – the ability to baseline normal communications patterns for every device is critical to identify malicious and anomalous traffic.
 This can include devices communicating to the Internet, manufacturing or medical devices in the guest VLAN, or devices that are communicating to a malicious command and control domain.